 RedDropperQueue: combines random early detection with a queue

 These modules deal with memory allocation of packets without considering the ordering among them.
-A packet buffer generally doesn’t have gates, and packets are not pushed into or popped from it.
+A packet buffer generally doesn’t have gates, and packets are not pushed into or pulled from it.

 ContentBasedFilter: drops packets based on the data they contain